gluck243/CalculatorGUI/README.md

-# Java Swing Calculator
+# JavaFX Calculator

-A robust calculator built with Java and the Swing GUI framework.
+A robust calculator built with Java and the JavaFX GUI framework.
 This project implements the core logic for parsing and evaluating complex mathematical expressions, including correct operator precedence, parentheses, and advanced features like implicit multiplication.

 ## Features